carsman70/Speed-Jumppower-GUI/README.md

-# MyScript — public build
+# Speed-Jumppower-GUI — public build

-This repository contains a public build / artifact of MyScript.
+This repository contains a public build / artifact of Speed-Jumppower-GUI.
 Source code is proprietary and not included.

 License: Restricted Use — Non-Redistribution (2025).
 See LICENSE file.